node-red/node-red.github.io/docs/user-guide/context.md

 ### Deleting context from the file store

-Context can be permenantly deleted by using a Change node set to delete.
+Context can be permanently deleted by using a Change node set to delete.

 <div style="text-align: center"><img src="/docs/user-guide/images/context_delete.png" width="488px"></div>